 - BFG: Shepard picks up the Widow in the sequel.

 Shepard: [upon first firing it and one-hit-killing a Collector] Oh baby, where have you been all my life?

-- Celibate Hero: Shepard's consistently turned down all romantic advances for various reasons: Ashley because of fraternization regs, and Liara because he doesn't want anyone to catch on that he's not the big hero everyone thinks he is, and because at the time, she's barely out of the age bracket her species regards as the teens, making her jailbait-esque in his eyes.
+- Celibate Hero: Before and during the first story, Shepard's consistently turned down all romantic advances for various reasons: Ashley because of fraternization regs, and Liara because he doesn't want anyone to catch on that he's not the big hero everyone thinks he is, and because at the time, she's barely out of the age bracket her species regards as the teens, making her jailbait-esque in his eyes.
 Averted in the sequel, when he and Miranda become a couple.

 - Cloudcuckoolander: As Shepard emulates behaviors commonly performed by players in-game, his tendency to steal anything that isn't nailed down while prying up anything that is, and wandering around aimlessly on ship gave his teammates this impression.